Temporarily disabling caching

 Pass All Requests

-). - From the Type controls, select within subroutine.
+). - Using the Placement controls, select Within subroutine.

-- From the Select subroutine menu, select recv (
+- From the Subroutine menu, select recv (

 vcl_recv

-). - In the VCL field, add the following condition:
+- In the VCL editor, add the following code:

 Click Activate to deploy your configuration changes.